telefonicaid/fiware-sinfonier/docs/manuals/installation_and_administration_manual/streaming/stream_processing_sinfonier_architecture.md

 ### Sinfonier BackEnd

-Sinfoner BackEnd allow to deploy Apache Storm Topologies defined using XML into Apache Storm Cluster.
-It's the final step on Sinfonier Project architecture and It's used by [Sinfonier API](https://github.com/sinfonier-project/sinfonier-api).
+Sinfonier BackEnd allow to deploy Apache Storm Topologies defined using XML into Apache Storm Cluster.
+It's the final step on Sinfonier Project architecture and It's used by [Sinfonier API](https://github.com/telefonicaid/fiware-sinfonier/sinfonier-backend-api).

 Sinfonier BackEnd use [Apache Maven](https://maven.apache.org/) to manage Java dependencies.
 Python dependencies must be solved using Python Pip.